aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     ### Sync

-    So you have (A) your local copy of your site and you’ve deployed (b) a live production server.
+    So you have (a) your local copy of your site and you’ve deployed (b) a live production server.
 How do you get your site from A to B?

     Simple!

-    On Linux and macOS[^11], you can use Site.js’s `sync-to` command to deploy your site like so:
+    On Linux and macOS[^12], you can use Site.js’s `sync-to` command to deploy your site like so:

     ```shell
     site --sync-to=my-domain.org